Why It’s Harder To Quit Drinking As A Grey-Area Drinker

 The truth is, you don’t need to have a drinking problem for alcohol to have become a problem for you.
 You don’t need to slap a stigmatized label on yourself.
 You don’t need to have been diagnosed with an AUD.
 Sobriety is available to anyone whose drinking isn’t serving them.

 2. It’s hard to stay stopped because you convince yourself that your drinking wasn’t that bad – and you may be right

 If someone has been to jail, or lost their job, or their relationship, or custody of their kids due to their drinking, these painful experiences can be really helpful for maintaining sobriety.

-When you quit drinking as a grey-area drinker, you often don’t have dramatic rock bottom experiences fuelling your motivation to remain sober.
+When you quit drinking as a grey-area drinker, you often don’t have dramatic rock bottom experiences fueling your motivation to remain alcohol-free.
 You’re not on thin ice with your employer or the law.
 Your kids are still in your custody.
 Your marriage may still be intact.
 Your life often appears completely normal.

 So when you’ve been off the booze for a few days or weeks, it’s easy to convince yourself that your drinking wasn’t ‘that bad’ and that you should drink again.
 And maybe it wasn’t that bad.
 Maybe you didn’t drink every night.
 Maybe you never drank to blackout.
 And maybe the only person concerned about your drinking is you.

 When these things are true, it’s easy to fall into the trap of thinking: ‘I’ve been too extreme in quitting completely.
 Everyone drinks.
 It’s normal to have wine at night!
 So ‘n so drinks waaay more than I do.’
 And this thinking leads you back to drinking.

 But what if you shifted your thinking?
 What if you stopped focusing on whether your drinking was bad enough to justify quitting, and instead focused on whether your life, with alcohol in it, was good enough to continue as it was?